OSGConnect/tutorial-osg-locations/README.md

 	request_memory = 1 GB
 	request_disk = 1 GB

-	# Queue fifty jobs with the above specifications.
+	# Queue 100 jobs with the above specifications.
-	queue 50
+	queue 100

 Submit this job using the `condor_submit` command: